FAForever/downlords-faf-client/readme.md

 # How to run

-1. Use Oracle jdk 10 (others might not work)
+1. Use Oracle JDK 10 or AdoptOpenJDK 11 (others might not work)
 1. Clone the project with git
 1. Open the project into IntelliJ Ultimate or Community
 1. Make sure you have the IntelliJ [Lombok plugin](https://plugins.jetbrains.com/idea/plugin/6317-lombok-plugin) installed